sedol1339/files/papers.md

     - We compare the performance of our models against public baselines, including Whisper large-v2.
 For the massively multilingual speech recognition test dataset from YouTube, we observe that Whisper hallucinates in many languages, resulting in a WER exceeding 100%.
 We exclude languages for which Whisper produces > 40% WER, and also use segmented decoding for Whisper with 30-second segments to further reduce the effect of hallucinations.
 Still, our USM-LAS and USM-CTC models outperform Whisper by a wide margin on YouTube en-US, despite training on significantly less supervised data.
     - We investigate whether MOST representations are useful for adapting the model to new domains by freezing the entire learned encoder produced by MOST and adjusting a small amount of parameters added to the network by residual adapters.By adding only 2% to the total number of parameters, the MOST only performs slightly worse than the fine-tuning baselines.
 The small number of parameters being trained in this approach makes it feasible to extend our system to a large number of new domains and new tasks, even with a limited amount of training data, such as in FLEURS.

+Zuluaga-Gomez, J., Ahmed, S., Visockas, D., & Subakan, C. (2023).
+CommonAccent: Exploring Large Acoustic Pretrained Models for Accent Classification Based on Common Voice. arXiv, 2305.18283.
+Retrieved from https://arxiv.org/abs/2305.18283v1

 Attia, A. A., Demszky, D., Ogunremi, T., Liu, J., & Espy-Wilson, C. (2024).
 Continued Pretraining for Domain Adaptation of Wav2vec2.0 in Automatic Speech Recognition for Elementary Math Classroom Settings. arXiv, 2405.13018.
 Retrieved from https://arxiv.org/abs/2405.13018v1

+    - We show that continued pretraining (CPT) in effective in adapting Wav2vec 2.0 to the classroom domain (which is uniquely characterized by the abundance of children’s speech and unique classroom noise like children’s babble noise).
+    - We perform CPT for Wav2vec2.0 (starting from 3 different ASR checkpoints) on unlabeled classroom data and then finetune on labeled classroom data for ASR.
+To compare, we perform finetuning of the off-the-shelf Wav2vec2.0 and Whisper models without CPT.
+Our results show that CPT is the most effective way for adapting Wav2vec2.0 for noisy classroom speech.
+    - IMO, the WER std is too much to make such conclusions (see table 3).
+Also, since the in-domain 5-gram LM is not used for Whisper, the comparison is not fair.
+    - In cases with children’s babble noise, Whisper hallucinates by repeating a single word or phrase, for example, “how do you know that what what is the denominator what is the denominator the the the the the...” with the word ”the” repeating 206 times.
+Wav2vec does not suffer from the same hallucination problem.

 Bevilacqua, A., Saviano, P., Amirante, A., & Romano, S. P. (2024).
 Whispy: Adapting STT Whisper Models to Real-Time Environments. arXiv, 2405.03484.
 Retrieved from https://arxiv.org/abs/2405.03484v1

+    - We introduce Whispy, a production-ready system that can be used as a self-contained transcription service (fig. 1).
+Whispy is a wrapper around the Whisper pretrained models.
+The overall system lives within an HTTP server.
+    - Whispy processes short audio chunks that accumulate within a shifting buffer.
+An agreement algorithm based on the Levenshtein distance extracts the most accurate transcript suggestions when overlapping portions of the buffer are transcribed.
+    - The produced transcription is filtered to detect potential hallucinations, that is required because of the intrinsic tendency of large text-generation models to produce, from time to time, unreliable or unpredictable outputs.
+Other than content-oriented hallucinations, Whisper can produce hallucinatory artifacts resulting in the repetition of a single token or sequence of tokens.
+We designed a naive hallucination filter capable of reliably detecting repeating tokens and skim them.
+However, during our test campaigns we did not experience a sufficiently large number of hallucinatory events to determine the goodness of the hallucination filter.
+    - Whispy maintains transcription performance comparable to its offline counterparts, while exhibiting minimal latency.

 Frieske, R., & Shi, B. E. (2024).
 Hallucinations in Neural Automatic Speech Recognition: Identifying Errors and Hallucinatory Models. arXiv, 2401.01572.
 Retrieved from https://arxiv.org/abs/2401.01572v1

+    - The main difference between phonetic ASR errors and hallucinations lies in the severity of the latter.
+Phonetic ASR errors appear as badly transcribed words or phrases, especially when utterances are phonetically similar.
+They are being evaluated as a number of phonetic substitutions, insertions and deletions.
+On the contrary, the hallucinatory output does not have phonetic or semantic connection with the source utterance, even though it is often fluent and coherent.
+This third aspect is crucial to differentiate hallucinations from random repetitions and word salad.
+    - We propose a framework to differentiate hallucinations from other ASR errors.
+Since hallucinations should resemble probable model outputs, the fluency measure should be high and semantic connection to reference should be low.
+    - We use cosine similarity to estimate if the reference and the output are semantically related.
+We define hallucinations as semantically disconnected outputs.
+Therefore, they are the errors with the lowest cosine similarity and simultaneously high WER.
+    - To evaluate sentence fluency, we use perplexity, which gives intuition of how viable is the sentence according to LLM.
+We find that results returned by Flan T5 Small contain less extreme values of perplexity values than GPT2, hence the decision to choose the former model for the fluency evaluation.
+    - The model used for all the experiments is an encoder-decoder transformer provided by fairseq.
+    - We present the method to induce hallucinations with random noise injection to the source utterance.
+    - IMO, 1) phonetic mistakes may significantly change the semantics and hence give low cosine similarity, so this is not unique to hallucinaions, 2) non-phonetic mistakes (hallucinaions) are not necessarily related to the large change in semantics, and 3) fluency cannot be measured by perplexity, because gramatically correct and meaningful text is not always associated with high probability in any corpus.

 Gupta, A., Saon, G., & Kingsbury, B. (2024).
 Exploring the limits of decoder-only models trained on public speech recognition corpora. arXiv, 2402.00235.
 Retrieved from https://arxiv.org/abs/2402.00235v1

+    - We train Decoder-Only Transformer for ASR (DOTA) solely using cross-entropy loss (inspired by their success as language models) on public ASR data alone.
+    - The audio input to the model is a sequence of audio frames followed by text token embeddings.
+We find that bidirectionality over audio frames is critical to high performance across model scales.
+For simplicity, we used sinusoidal positional embeddings.
+    - We vary over a wide range of hyperparameters, including augmentations and the datasets included in the training set.
+For example, augmentations are not very important.
+    - Our training data consists of MultilingualLibriSpeech (English), PeoplesSpeech, GigaSpeech, SPGISpeech, CommonVoice 11.0, LibriSpeech, Fisher, TedLium 3, AMI, FLEURS (English), VoxPopuli (English), LJ Speech, VoiceMail, VCTK.
+This resulted in 93K hours of speech-text pairs.
+We normalized the transcripts using Whisper’s EnglishTextNormalizer module which converts text to lower case, removes punctuation and applies several other case-by-case transformations.
+We further remove newline character and insert space between consecutive digits.
+We then tokenize the text using bert-base-uncased tokenizer.
+    - DOTA outperforms Whisper large-v3 on 7 out of 15 test sets.
+As our models are trained on these sets, the errors rates are low.
+    - IMO, the most important thing is that the test sets are in-domain for DOTA and out-of-domain for Whisper, so the comparison is by no means fair.

 He, H., Shang, Z., Wang, C., Li, X., Gu, Y., Hua, H., ...Wu, Z. (2024).
 Emilia: An Extensive, Multilingual, and Diverse Speech Dataset for Large-Scale Speech Generation. arXiv, 2407.05361.
 Retrieved from https://arxiv.org/abs/2407.05361v2